 - award for excellence from the National Security Division, 2008, 2009 and 2010.

 - speaker, “As the World (Bank) Turns: Compliance and Enforcement Principles in World Contracting,” Akin Gump Seminar, New York, New York, October 1, 2015 and Houston and Dallas, Texas, February 10 and 11, 2016

-- “It’s Bound to Happen (and Probably Already Has): Handling Violations,” Interactive Export Controls Workshop, Export Compliance Training Institute, Alexandria, Virginia, September 15-16, 2015
+- speaker, “It’s Bound to Happen (and Probably Already Has): Handling Violations,” Interactive Export Controls Workshop, Export Compliance Training Institute, Alexandria, Virginia, September 15-16, 2015

 - speaker, “Sanctions Compliance Challenges Facing Financial Institutions,” ABA Section of International Law Export Controls and Economic Sanctions Committee, New York, New York, May 19, 2015

 - speaker, “Policy, Politics and Proliferation: Planning for the P5+1 Joint Comprehensive Plan of Action Regarding Iran,” Webinar, April 21, 2015

 - panelist, “Critical Global Business Issues: When Theory Meets Practice,” Santa Clara University School of Law’s 2015 International Law Symposium, Santa Clara, California, February 2015